 First, after decluttering unwanted products, gather up all the laundry supplies you've kept, and place them close to your washer and dryer.

 Keep your supplies separated by type, and perhaps even place them in their order of use during the laundry process, such as laundry stain removers, then detergents, bleach and fabric softeners, for example.

 One of the most common ways to organize these supplies is on shelves or in cabinets.

 Common places to have laundry shelves or cabinets is above your washer and dryer, or on a wall close to them.

 You may want to keep certain items together in a basket which is on the shelf, such as your stain removal kit and supplies.
-Further, many of these items may drip so it doesn't hurt to keep even single items in dish pans to prevent leaking.
+Further, many of these items may drip so it doesn't hurt to keep even single items in dish pans or plastic tubs to prevent leaking.

 If you don't have room for shelves or cabinets, or still need additional room there are lots of ingenious storage solutions available, including: